panosK91/person-management/README.md

 This structure ensures **data consistency**, avoids redundancy, and supports flexible evolution as the system grows.
 DTOs (Data Transfer Objects) are used to expose clean API contracts and decouple persistence models from external consumers.

+##### Why These Tables?

+- **Country**
+  - Represents the country associated with a person or address.
+  - Modeled as a separate entity to support referential integrity, standardized naming, and potential international features like country codes, flags, or region-specific logic.
+  - This structure makes filtering, validation, and consistency across records much easier.

+- **person_language** (Join Table)
+  - Supports the many-to-many relationship between persons and languages.
+  - This normalized structure enables each person to have multiple languages and each language to be linked to many people.
+  - Using a join table ensures referential integrity and allows efficient querying and filtering (e.g., "find all people who speak German").

+- **Country**
+  - Represents the country associated with a person or address.
+  - Modeled as a separate entity to support referential integrity, standardized naming, and potential international features like country codes, flags, or region-specific logic.
+  - This structure makes filtering, validation, and consistency across records much easier.

+- **Person**
+  - Core entity representing individuals with fields like name, surname, birthdate, email, and phone.
+  - Acts as an aggregate root and owns associations with address and language.
+  - Keeping it as a separate table enables CRUD operations on individuals independently and cleanly.

+- **Address**
+  - Stored in a standalone table to avoid duplication, especially if address reuse or multiple addresses per person are introduced in the future.
+  - Normalized to make it easier to integrate geolocation services or validate postal information later.

 ### Application Architecture

 The backend uses a **layered architecture** with: